SNEWS2/sntools/README.md

 Water-based liquid scintillator, a mixture of the two materials, is also supported.

-For details, see the files in `interaction_channels/`.

 ## Output
 A text file in the NUANCE format (used by the `/mygen/vecfile` options in WCSim) or the RATPAC format.
-See the documentation for details.